kaz3439/StringStylizer/README.md

 ## What's this?
 StringStylizer makes NSAttributedString more intuitive by wrapping method chains and operators.
 Building NSAttributedString is so difficult that it requires us to remember attribute names and types.
-With StringStylizer, we have no need to remember them.
+When you build  NSAttributedString with StringStylizer, There is no need to remember them.

 NSAttributedString has the following format.
 ```swift